udituen/corpusnet_1/README.md

-# CorpusNet
+## CorpusNet
-This project makes use of the IMS model to disambiguate words in English. by extracting the senses related to each input word.
+This project makes use of a wsd model to disambiguate words in English. by extracting the senses related to each input word.

 >Tasks involved